eschava/psmqtt/doc/usage.md

 a time longer than the expected frequency, then the sensor’s state becomes `unavailable`.
 This offers another way to monitor whether PSMQTT is working as intended from HomeAssistant.

-Finally, PSMQTT is also configuring the [MQTT Last Will](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) message on the (fixed) topic **psmqtt/COMPUTER_NAME/psmqtt_status**
+Finally, PSMQTT is also configuring the [MQTT Last Will](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) message on the (fixed) topic **psmqtt/COMPUTER_NAME/psmqtt_status**.
+Whenever PSMQTT goes online the payload `online` is published on that topic, with a retained message.
+Whenever PSMQTT goes offline the payload `offline` is published on that topic, with a retained message.
+This allows any other MQTT client to always immediately retrieve the actual status of a PSMQTT client: online/connected or offline/disconnected.

 ## <a name='Exampleconfigs'></a>Example configs